fasaavdev/python-todolist/README.md

 - Pure Python basics

 # How to Run
-Run the pyhton file tugas.py
+Run the python file tugas.py

 # Notes
 This project does not store data permanently.